spark3dp/authentication-samples/NodeJs/README.md

 ## Usage

-To start using this sample you just have to browse to http://your-server:3000/
+To run this sample, browse to http://your-server:3000/